 In this post, we are going to go over the tools every man should have in his garage.
-I use most of these tools every month to keep my family home and car in tip-top condition.
+I use most of these tools every month to keep my family home, cars, and appliances in tip-top condition.

 A lot of these tools are used for my work as an electrician, so I try not to double up much at home.
 There are only so many tools you can fit in a work van so I try to plan ahead.

 Now I must say that I have built up my basic home toolkit over the last 30 years.
 It can be expensive so don’t feel like you need to go to your local hardware shop and spend thousands of dollars.
 Just get the essentials and build it up over time.

 Table of Contents